-Looking further ahead we are planning a fundraising event entitled Old Time Music Hall for Saturday November 18th .
+Looking further ahead we are planning a fundraising event entitled POP UP MUSIC HALL on Saturday November 18th .
 All are welcome to come and enjoy this fun-filled evening.
-More details nearer the date.
+More details on our what's on page.

 Saturday 15th July saw a small group of Thorpe Players responding to suggestions (mostly friendly!) from the audience in the improvised revue 'Anything Can Happen'.
 Thanks to John Badgery for putting the whole thing together and to those who took part for their bravery!
 A fun, social evening was had by all.
 Click on image to enlarge.